vanshpunmiya318/retail-sales-analysis-sql/README.md

 ## Project Overview

-This project analyzes the Online Retail II dataset, a publicly available transactional dataset containing records from a UK-based online retailer, which contains transactional data from a UK-based online retailer between January 2009 and December 2011.
+This project analyzes the Online Retail II dataset, a publicly available transactional dataset containing records from a UK-based online retailer, which contains transactional data between January 2009 and December 2011.
 Using MySQL, the project follows a structured analytics workflow that includes data import, data auditing, data cleaning, exploratory data analysis (EDA), and SQL-based business analysis.
 The goal is to answer real-world business questions related to revenue trends, customer behavior, product performance, and geographic sales distribution while demonstrating practical SQL skills used in data analytics.

 ## Dataset Overview